seamplex/feenox/README4engineers.markdown

 benchmark][].
 Fig. 1 shows that there is a one-to-one correspondence between the human-friendly problem formulation and the input file FeenoX reads.
 There is no need to give extra settings if the problem does not ask for them.
-Note that since the problem is has only one volume, `E` means “the” Young modulus.
-No need to deal with a map between materials and mesh entitites (in this case, in [multi-material problems][] the mapping is needed).
+Note that since the problem has only one volume, `E` means “the” Young modulus.
+No need to deal with a map between materials and mesh entitites (in this case the mapping is not needed but in [multi-material problems][] the mapping is needed indeed).
 Nothing more, nothing less.

 <figure id="fig:nafems-le10">
 <img src="nafems-le10-problem-input.svg" style="width:100.0%"